The Don River Awakens.

 Support

-Additional support and partnership is provided by East End Arts, City of Toronto, Lost Rivers, local and indigenous artists and leaders in Tkaronto.
+Support and partnership is provided by East End Arts, Waterfront Toronto, City of Toronto, Lost Rivers, local and indigenous artists and leaders in Tkaronto.

 Special thanks to our friends Red Pepper Spectacle and Kayos Jones for their leadership and collaboration.